RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>

 <b>Threat Analysis of "High Risk" Influence:</b><br>
-- Threat analysis and our studies show the timelines to escalations of risks with keywords, phrases use.
+- Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
 With knowledge of social dynamics, it's seen that percentages of people are incited within the automated simulations caused by the companies and services.
 For example, within tens of thousands of repeated texts and cryptic bot networks are people brought into them to threaten Amber Heard.
 We show progressions of threats and escalations.
+Other than the case's circumstancs of intimidation, violence, missing people, high wealth of opposition, and suspicious activities, the online world similarly has been made threatening.
-<br>Other experts saw cyber crime needing flagging for removal by cybersecurity.
+<br>- Other experts saw cyber crime needing flagging for removal by cybersecurity.
 <br>- Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond manual searches.